 When looking for ways to hide your unit, keep in mind these two rules:

-- Keep it accessible- You want to make sure that a repair person can access the unit to make repairs and do regular maintenance.
-So any structure that you put there needs enough space around the unit for a repair person to work around the unit.
+- Keep it accessible- Make sure a repair person can access the unit to make repairs and do regular maintenance.
+Any structure you install needs enough space around the unit for a repair person to work comfortably.

 - Keep it vented- Make sure there is plenty of airflow around the air conditioner.
-The main purpose of the AC is to pull hot air out from the house’s interior.
 You don’t want to build a structure or enclosure restricting airflow around the unit.

-The last thing you want to do it hinder the performance of your AC unit just because you want to hide it’s ugliness.
+The most important thing to consider is not to hinder the performance of your AC unit just because you want to hide it’s ugliness.
 A brand new AC is a very big expense so make sure any enclosure you build keeps your AC working properly.

 How To Add a Privacy Screen Around AC Unit